efoejean/AppointApp/README.md

 ## Bonus Objective

 - Whenever I enter a phone number for a client that has excessive cancellations, I will be alerted to collect a deposit.
-- Whenever I click on cancellations, I should see a report of
+- Whenever I click on cancellations, I should see a report of cancellations for the past month.

 ## Some of What's Included

 - Keep track of clients and appointments
 - manage clients.
 - manage appointments.
+- manage stylists.

 ### Client